Winter Wondersolve Nuts and Bolts

 The video below explains the process of solving in our online environment and using your Boswords code when you are accessing a tournament puzzle.

-Let’s say that Puzzle #1 is made live at exactly 2:20 PM.
+Let’s say that Puzzle #1 is made live at exactly 1:20 PM.
 Your time does not actually start until you actually click the link to the puzzle on the Winter Wondersolve Puzzle Page.
-So if you click the link at 2:21 PM, your time will start from there.
+So if you click the link at 1:21 PM, your time will start from there and end when you hit “SUBMIT”.

 You will receive a score for your performance on each puzzle.
 Every puzzle has a time limit.
 Your score will be based on both accuracy and speed using the following calculations: